dhansel/IECDevice/README.md

 ## Implementing a simple file-based device

-Implementing a file-based device using the IECFileDevice class requires two steps:
+Implementing a file-based device using the IECFileDevice class requires three steps:
   1. Derive a new class from the IECFileDevice class and implement the device's behavior in the new class
+  2. Create an instance of the IECBusHandler class and attach your device by calling attachDevice()
-  2. Call the IECFileDevice::begin() and IECFileDevice::task() functions within your main sketch functions.
+  3. Call the IECBusHandler::begin() and IECBusHandler::task() functions within your main sketch functions.

 This section describes those steps based on the [IECBasicSD](examples/IECBasicSD/) example, a very simple device to read/write SD cards.